thierryH91200/PegaseUIData/README.md

 Dark/LIght toolBar = ok                             10/11/24

-Ajoute helper and definition for SwiftData          15//11/24
+Add helper and definition for SwiftData          15//11/24

+I have added a database to my application.
+I still have a few adjustments to make.”

 <p align="center">
 <img src="Doc/Capture1.png" alt="Sample">